Calafia Beach is a part of the San Clemente State Park but is also open to the public year round.

 It is all about the beach.

-As I mentioned, I don’t know if the waves are always that tumultuous but if you want a beach where you can let your kids run amok in the breakers, this may not be the place for you.
+As I mentioned, I don’t know if the waves are always that tumultuous.
+However, if you want a beach where you can let your kids run amok in the breakers, this may not be the place for you.

 Other than that, it is an amazing beach and worth a visit.